backdrop-contrib/search_api_et/README.md

 Search API Entity Translation
 ========
+WARNING: This module should be considered alpha status and not ready for production sites, which is why there is currently not a release for it.
+Use at your own risk.

 This module creates a multilingual node index for nodes translated by the Entity Translation module, which translates nodes on a field-by-field basis.